aldona-krukowska/Carmate-app/README.md

 Running the app in the development mode:

-1. Clone the repository: `git clone https://github.com/infoshareacademy/jfdzr10-team-reactors`
+1. Clone the repository: `git clone https://github.com/aldona-krukowska/Carmate-app`
-2. Navigate to the project directory: `cd jfdzr10-team-reactors`
+2. Navigate to the project directory: `cd Carmate-app`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.